Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Rates and Demographics of TDEs from N-body models

 In \texttt{CMC}, we record a TDE whenever a neutron star passes within the tidal disruption radius of a nearby main-sequence star: $r_T=(M_{\rm{NS}}/M_{\star})^{1/3}R_{\star}$, where $M_{\rm NS}$ is the neutron star mass and $M_{\star}$ and $R_{\star}$ are the mass and radius of the star.
 In the case of $M_{\star}>M_{\rm NS}$, $r_T<R_{\star}$ and the relevant minimum pericenter distance for disruption is simply the stellar radius.

 In Figure \ref{fig:mass} we show the stellar mass and disruption time for all TDEs identified in our suite of models.
 Black scatter points denote ``normal'' main-sequence stars with mass below the turn-off mass (indicated by the solid gray curve).
 Roughly $75\%$ of identified TDEs fall into this category.
 Open blue circles denote stars with mass above the turn-off mass.
 These stars (which constitute roughly $25\%$ of all identified TDEs) were formed from previous stellar collisions/mergers and would observationally be identified as blue straggler stars \citep[BSSs; e.g.,][]{Sandage1953}.
 We also show as a dashed gray curve the boundary marking twice the turn-off mass.
 Stars to the right of this dashed curve were formed through two or more stellar collisions.
 As shown the disrupted stellar masses range from roughly $0.1\,M_{\odot}$ (the assumed lower limit of the stellar mass function) to roughly $5\,M_{\odot}$.
 At very early times, there are also a handful of TDEs with $M_{\star}>5\,M_{\odot}$, which are not plotted here since they are rare.
-The average (mean) mass of disrupted stars is roughly $0.8\,M_{\odot}$.
-The majority of TDEs ($\gtrsim80\%$) occur at late times ($t>8\,$Gyr), after their host clusters' stellar-mass black hole populations have been mostly depleted \citep[for discussion, see][]{Kremer2020}.
+The median mass of all disrupted stars is roughly $0.9\,M_{\odot}$ (averaged over all time).
+For BSS (main-sequence star) TDEs, the median disrupted mass is roughly $1.4\,M_{\odot}$ ($0.7\,M_{\odot}$).
+In Figure~\ref{fig:mass}, we show as solid blue (black) curves the median mass of BSS (main-sequence star) TDEs versus time.
+Finally, the majority of TDEs ($\gtrsim80\%$) occur at late times ($t>8\,$Gyr), after their host clusters' stellar-mass black hole populations have been mostly depleted \citep[for discussion, see][]{Kremer2020}.